lorenz-g/tesla-megapack-tracker/README.md

 - if you are a corporate and can use some the data here please do.
 You can also sell it on (but please respect the MIT license to give credit where it's due)
 - and if you have used it, please consider contributing some info/insights back to the project via pull requests.
 Thanks 👏

-# want to contribute?

-- battery projects
-  - just add them to the `projects.csv` file and submit a PR (Pull Request)
-- feature / website improvements
-  - there is a [TODO](./misc/TODO.md) file.
-You can just grab sth there.
-- new government integration
-  - they are the best to keep data up to date.
-Feel free to add one.
-- blog post
-  - just write / amend one and submit a PR.

 # changelog